Dinocaridida: Classification

 Although some authors may rather suggest different taxonomic affinities (e.g. as cycloneuralian relatives), most of the phylogenetic studies suggest that dinocaridids are stem group arthropods.
 Under this scenario, Dinocaridida is a paraphyletic grade in correspond to the arthropod crown group (Euarthropoda or Deuteropoda) and also suggest a lobopodian origin of the arthropod lineage.
 In general, the gilled lobopodian genera Pambdelurion and Kerygmachela which have lobopodian traits (e.g. lobopodous appendage, annulation) occupied the basal position; while Opabiniidae and Radiodonta are more derived and closely related to the arthropod crown group, with the latter even having significant arthropod affinities such as arthropodization and head sclerites.

 In the original description, Dinocaridida was composed of only Opabiniidae and Radiodonta.
 With the exclusion of questionable taxa (e.g. the putative opabiniid Myoscolex), the former were known only by Opabinia, while all radiodont species were grouped under a single family: Anomalocarididae (hence the previous common name 'Anomalocaridids').
-In later studies, the gilled lobopodians Pambdelurion and Kerygmachela were also regarded to be dinocaridids, a new opabiniid genus Utaurora was described, other strange dinocaridids like Parvibellus and Mieridduryn, and many radiodonts were reassigned to other new families (Amplectobeluidae, Tamisiocarididae and Hurdiidae).
+In later studies, the gilled lobopodians Pambdelurion and Kerygmachela were also regarded to be dinocaridids, two new opabiniid genera, Utaurora and Mieridduryn were described, other strange dinocaridids like Parvibellus (which might actually be a juvenile siberiid lobopodian), many radiodonts were reassigned to other new families (Amplectobeluidae, Tamisiocarididae and Hurdiidae), and a new family, Kerygmachelidae, was named.

 Distribution

-The group was geographically widespread, and has been reported from Cambrian strata in Canada, United States, Greenland, China, Australia and Russia, as well as the Ordovician of Morocco and Devonian of Germany.
+The group was geographically widespread, and has been reported from Cambrian strata in Canada, United States, Greenland, China, Australia and Russia, as well as the Early to Middle Ordovician of Morocco and Wales and the Early Devonian of Germany.